F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 The goal of this solution is to reduce prerequisites and complexity to a minimum so with a few clicks, a user can quickly deploy a BIG-IP, login and begin exploring the BIG-IP platform in a working full-stack deployment capable of passing traffic.

-This solution uses a parent template (failover.yaml or failover-existing-network.yaml) to launch several linked child templates (modules) to create a full example HA stack for the BIG-IP.
+This solution uses a parent template to launch several linked child templates (modules) to create an example BIG-IP Highly Available (HA) solution using the F5 Cloud Failover Extension (CFE).
+For information about this deployment, see the F5 Cloud Failover Extension [documentation](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/aws.html).
 The linked templates are located in the [`examples/modules`](https://github.com/F5Networks/f5-aws-cloudformation-v2/tree/main/examples/modules) directory in this repository. *F5 recommends cloning this repository and modifying these templates to fit your use case.*

+***Full Stack (failover.yaml)***<br>
+Use the *failover.yaml* parent template to deploy an example full stack HA solution, complete with network, bastion *(optional)*, dag/ingress, access, bigip(s) and application.

-***Existing Stack Deployments (failover-existing-network.yaml)***<br>
+***Existing Network Stack (failover-existing-network.yaml)***<br>
-Use failover-existing-network.yaml parent template to deploy HA solution into an existing infrastructure.
+Use the *failover-existing-network.yaml* parent template to deploy HA solution into an existing network infrastructure.
 This template expects vpc, subnets, and bastion host(s) have already been deployed.
 A demo application is also not part of this parent template as it intended use is for a production deployment.

 The modules below create the following cloud resources:

-- **Network**: A virtual network (also known as VPC), subnets, internet/NAT gateways, DHCP options, network ACLs, and other network-related resources. **Not included in failover-existing-network.yaml**
+- **Network**: A virtual network (also known as VPC), subnets, internet/NAT gateways, DHCP options, network ACLs, and other network-related resources. *(Full stack only)*
+- **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces. *(Full stack only)*
+- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance. *(Full stack only)*
+- **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Network Security Groups, Public IP Addresses, NAT rules and probes.
 - **Access**: This template creates AWS InstanceProfiles and IAM Roles.
-- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance. **Not included in failover-existing-network.yaml**
-- **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces. **Not included in failover-existing-network.yaml**
-- **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Network Security Groups, Public IP Addresses, NAT rules and probes.
 - **BIG-IP**: This template creates F5 BIG-IP Virtual Edition instances provisioned with Local Traffic Manager (LTM) and (optionally) Application Security Manager (ASM).

-By default (failover.yaml), this solution creates a VPN with 3 subnets, an example Web Application instance two PAYG BIG-IP instances with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
+By default, this solution (failover.yaml) creates a VPN with 3 subnets, an example Web Application instance two PAYG BIG-IP instances with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
 Application traffic from the Internet traverses an external network interface configured with both public and private IP addresses.
 Traffic to the application traverses an internal network interface configured with a private IP address.

 ***DISCLAIMER/WARNING***: To reduce prerequisites and complexity to a bare minimum for evaluation purposes only, this example template provides immediate access to the management interface via a Public IP.
 At the very *minimum*, configure the **restrictedSrcAddressMgmt** parameter to limit access to your client IP or trusted network.
 In production deployments, management access should never be directly exposed to the Internet and instead should be accessed via typical management best practices like jump boxes/bastion hosts, VPNs, etc.